 There are five types of judges:

-Judges for the Adobe Youth Voices Aspire Awards include industry leaders, renowned professional artists, leading educators, educators focused on fair access to higher education, and talented young people.
+Judges for the Adobe Youth Voices Awards include industry leaders, renowned professional artists, leading educators, educators focused on fair access to higher education, and talented young people.
 We will continue to announce names of confirmed judges throughout the coming months.